NEPTUNE TOWNSHIP BOARD OF EDUCATION

 - Separate Grievance File: All documents, communications and records dealing with the processing of the grievance shall be filed in a separate file and shall not be kept in the personnel file of any of the participants.

 - Meetings and Hearings: No meeting or hearing conducted under this procedure shall be public.
 The only parties in attendance shall be the parties in interest and the designated or selected representatives contemplated in this article.

 ARTICLE IV – BENEFITS

-Employees who hold or attain an earned Doctoral degree in the field of education (Ed.D. or Ph.D.) shall receive $2,500 in additional salary added to the base salary.
+Employees who hold or attain an earned Doctoral degree in the field of education from an accredited university (Ed.D. or Ph.D.) shall receive $2,500 in additional salary added to the base salary.

-Placement of a newly hired administrator on the guide is at the discretion of the Board of Education based upon the recommendation of the Superintendent of Schools.
+Placement of a newly hired department chairperson on the guide is at the discretion of the Board of Education based upon the recommendation of the Superintendent of Schools.

 1. Members and their dependents (to age 23) covered by this Agreement shall receive Hospitalization, Prescription and Dental Insurance paid for by the Board.